An Investing Road Map for Pre-Retirees

 Start Mulling Your Social Security Strategy

 Staying in the workforce up to or beyond traditional retirement age has another salutary benefit: It can help you delay filing for Social Security, thereby enlarging your benefit when you eventually do file.
-The Social Security Administration's Retirement Estimator allows you to model out your Social Security benefits based on various Social Security start dates.
+I'm a fan of the Open Social Security program to test-drive different filing dates and examine repercussions for lifetime benefits.
 Married couples should take special care to strategize about Social Security together, with an eye toward enlarging their total lifetime benefits from the program.
-(If one spouse is younger and will gain a larger benefit from a spousal benefit than his or her own benefit, delaying receipt of benefits will be particularly advantageous for the older, higher-earning spouse.)

 Maintain Your Safety Net